KSanthanam/Algorithms/README.md

 </pre>

 ### Summary
+Usage: bin/algos -debug=false -level=1 -size=4
+where debug is true/false
+      level is debug level
+      size is N

 The Algorithm implemented here runs N*N go routines and traverses the stack for its column.
 To keep the integrity of the PieceStack the stack for the particular column is processed by a single anchor at a time.
 The go routine for other anchors for this column waits for the given anchor to traverse and backtrack (if needed) to the row of the given anchor.

+### Results
+Found 2 solutions for Board 4x4  in 468.802µs
+Found 10 solutions for Board 10x10  in 4.869127ms
+Found 15 solutions for Board 15x15  in 107.873553ms
+Found 20 solutions for Board 20x20  in 22.19845266s
+Found 25 solutions for Board 25x25  in 1m24.612503551s